home-assistant/home-assistant.io/source/_components/google_assistant.markdown

 	3. Go to Credentials and select API Key from Create Credentials
 	4. Note down the generated API Key and use this in the configuration

+### {% linkable_title Troubleshooting the request_sync service %}

-*Note:* The request_sync service requires that the initial sync from Google includes the agent_user_id.
+The request_sync service requires that the initial sync from Google includes the agent_user_id.
 If not, the service will log an error that reads something like "Request contains an invalid argument".
 If this happens, then [unlink the account](https://support.google.com/googlehome/answer/7506443?hl=en-GB) from Home Control and relink.

-*Note:* The request_sync service may fail with a 404 if the project_id of the Homegraph API differs from the project_id of the Actions SDK found in the preferences of your project on [developer console](https://console.actions.google.com).
+The request_sync service may fail with a 404 if the project_id of the Homegraph API differs from the project_id of the Actions SDK found in the preferences of your project on [developer console](https://console.actions.google.com).
 Resolve this by:

   1. Removing your project on the [developer console](https://console.actions.google.com).
   2. Add a new project in the [cloud console](https://console.cloud.google.com).
 Here you get a new project_id.
   3. Enable Homegraph API to the new project.
   4. Generete a new API key.
   5. Again create a new project in the [developer console](https://console.actions.google.com/).
 Described above.
 But at the step 'Build under the Actions SDK box' choose your newly created project.
 By this they share the same project_id.